GS11566/logngraph/docs/source/index.rst

 LogNGraph Documentation
 =======================

-A Python 3.12 package for logging and graphics primitives.
+A Python 3.12 package for logging and drawing primitives.

 .. toctree::
    :maxdepth: 2